-Through 2018, the Delta Conservancy coordinated a public planning process to develop a high-level, integrated conservation strategy for publicly-funded lands in the west, central, and northeast Delta (see map).
+Through 2018, the Delta Conservancy coordinated a public planning process to develop an integrated conservation strategy for publicly-funded lands in the west, central, and northeast Delta.
 This collaborative planning process brought together landowners, agencies, and interested stakeholders to develop a high-level strategy for connecting investments in habitat conservation, flood protection and levee improvement, land management, and recreation and tourism to maximize benefits to the Delta ecosystem, regional economy, and water quality.
 This project was initially called the Central Delta Corridor Partnership.

 Public Planning Process

-A working group of public landowners, agencies, and local experts met six times through 2018 to review conservation plans for publicly-funded lands and conservation principles for the region, guided by prior conservation research and planning for the Delta.
-Expert and community input was a critical element of the process to develop this strategy.
-The centerpiece of the process was a one-and-a-half-day design charrette, at which approximately 70 experts, landowners, community members, and agency staff reviewed conservation opportunities and concepts and discussed regional needs and objectives, economic sustainability, and potential constraints and impacts.
-The charrette was preceded by a community workshop attended by approximately 50 community members.
+A working group of public landowners, agencies, and local experts met six times in 2018 to review conservation plans and principles for publicly-funded lands in the region, guided by prior conservation research and planning for the Delta.
+Both expert and community input were critical elements of developing this strategy.
+The centerpiece of the process was a one-and-a-half-day design charrette, at which approximately 70 experts, landowners, community members, and agency staff reviewed conservation opportunities and concepts, and discussed regional needs and objectives, economic sustainability, and potential constraints and impacts.
+The charrette was preceded by a local workshop attended by approximately 50 community members.

 Public landowners will coordinate to manage public lands at the landscape scale to improve Delta ecological functions and the overall economic viability of the region.

 The report also documents six integrated priorities, for which there was broad agreement among participants:

 - Stop and reverse subsidence on deeply-subsided islands

 - Demonstrate opportunities and strategies to increase agricultural sustainability